krokedil/klarna-order-management-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Order Management for WooCommerce please refer to our [documentation](https://docs.krokedil.com/article/149-klarna-order-management/).

 == Changelog ==
+= 2022.10.26    - version 1.7.0 =
+* Feature       - Added support for "PW WooCommerce Gift Cards"
+* Fix           - Fixed division by zero.
+* Fix           - Fixed an issue where "null" is returned if the tax rate could not be retrieved.
+* Fix           - The image and product URL should now be sent for pay for order if this option is enabled in Klarna Checkout or Payments.
+* Tweak         - You can now use the 'kom_wc_order_line_item' filter to conditionally add or remove items to be sent to Klarna.
+* Tweak         - Use the Klarna Shipping Assistant shipping data when available.
+* Enhancement   - If a capture fails due to a 403 error, the merchant should now be notified about the reason.
+* Note          - Cleaned up code that handles requests to make maintainability easier.

 = 2022.04.13    - version 1.6.10 =
 * Fix           - Fixed an issue with the Mexico integration.
 * Fix           - Fixed a potential call to a undefined variable.